The toughest four days on skis

 Everest in the Alps is the ultimate winter sports endurance challenge.
 It’s an ambitious claim, but we’re ambitious; we have to be.

 It’s a gruelling event which involves approximately 32 hours of uphill ski touring and only 3 hours of downhill, with up to a total of 20 individual ascents.
 Each day the teams climb between 2,000m – 2,500m to reach the overall target of 8,848m.
 The average amount of time out on the snow is 8 hours a day, but it can be longer – however long it takes to keep on track.
 At altitudes of up to 3,500m, each Everest in the Alps challenger will burn through a daily average of 10,000 calories – the equivalent of running three back-to-back marathons.
-Preparation for the four days takes at least six months.
+Preparation for the four days takes months.

 Physically, mentally, it’s demanding.
 But it’s also a lot of fun.
 From the beginning of your training, you’ll be fitter, tougher and singularly focused.
 And you’ll form a priceless bond with a group of individuals who share your ambition and motivation.
 You will be outside of your comfort zone but pushing yourself to your peak.